judge0/judge0/README.md

 ## Running on Windows

-There is several differences.
+There are several differences about compose file.

-1. You should change every compose file to use postgres:9.6.5.
+- You should change every compose file to use postgres:9.6.5.
-2. Remove lines from compose files that we discussed in #38.
+- Remove lines from compose files that we had discussed in [#38](https://github.com/judge0/api/issues/38).
 Note that in docker-compose.dev.yml for Windows whole nginx-proxy service should be removed.

-There is a sample compose file `docker-compose.windows.yml`.
+There is a sample compose file `docker-compose.windows.yml` in project.
 You can use it directly.
 We had run it succeed on Windows10.

 ## About Docker Images